thanishahamed/thanishahamed/README.md

 - 👋 Hi, I’m @thanishahamed
 - 👀 I’m interested in Software Development
-- 🌱 I’m currently learning ReactJS and NodeJs
+- 🌱 I’m currently learning React Native
 - 💞️ I’m looking to collaborate on a large project
-- 📫 How to reach me? mailme.thanish@gmail.com
+- 📫 How to reach me? muktharthanish@gmail.com

 <!---
 This is my new site